Arlene Martel: Career

-Martel semi-retired from acting in the mid-1980s, but continued to act sporadically.
-She appeared in several TV episodes and some unsold TV pilots in the early 2000s.
-She said that even in her early career, she got most of her work by word of mouth, not through talent agents.
-In her later years, she often said, "I don't have a good agent who will get me the plum roles."

 Late-life roles included a Vulcan priestess in the Star Trek fan film "Of Gods and Men" in a scene with her "Amok Time" suitor Lawrence Montaigne reprising his role as Stonn, and as one of the narrators of the 2015 documentary film Unity, which was released a year after her death.

 Personal life and death

 Martel was a regular at Star Trek conventions worldwide from 1972 to 2014.
 Her last convention appearance was at TrekTrax Atlanta in Atlanta, Georgia, on April 25–27, 2014, four months before her death.

-Martel battled breast cancer for the last five years of her life.
+Martel had breast cancer for the last five years of her life.
 On August 12, 2014, she died from complications of a heart attack at a hospital in Santa Monica, California.
 She was 78.